 If you are really strapped for time and you only have one day to see both Bryce Canyon and Zion, I think it’s worth it, even if you’ll be a bit rushed.
 Both parks are truly spectacular (and in my list of top 5 US national parks), and it is absolutely worth it to see both!

-You can even take a guided tour from Las Vegas if you are basing yourself out of there.
+You can even take a guided tour from Las Vegas if you are basing yourself out of there (this will also save you from doing too much driving).

 When to Visit Bryce Canyon National Park

-Average daytime temperatures during the summer months hover between 66-83 degrees Fahrenheit (~19-28 degrees Celsius), perfect for hiking and exploring all of the best things to do in Bryce Canyon.
+Average daytime temperatures during the summer months hover between 66-83 degrees Fahrenheit (~19-28 degrees Celsius), perfect for hiking and exploring the park.

-It does get rather chilly at night, even in the summer, with lows falling into the 40s and even high 30s Fahrenheit (3-8 degrees Celsius), so pack layers and a warm jacket (this one easily rolls up into a compact size).
+It does get rather chilly at night, even in the summer, with lows falling into the 40s and even high 30s Fahrenheit (3-8 degrees Celsius), so pack layers and a warm jacket (this one is my favorite because it is super warm, lightweight, and packable!)

-Unfortunately, this also means that summer is when the park is most crowded and accommodations are the most expensive and harder to secure.
+Unfortunately, summer is when the park is most crowded and accommodations are the most expensive and harder to secure.

-Luckily, there really is no “bad” time to visit Bryce Canyon – the park is spectacular at any time of the year – so if you’d rather save some money and not have to deal with all the crowds, then you can come during the offseason and still experience all the incredible things to do in Bryce Canyon.
+Luckily, there really is no “bad” time to visit Bryce Canyon – the park is spectacular at any time of the year – so if you’d rather save some money and not have to deal with all the crowds, then you can come during the offseason and still experience all the incredible things to do in Bryce Canyon (it’s one of the best places to visit in November in the USA!).

 Fall is also an ideal time to visit, with average highs ranging between 50-63 degrees Fahrenheit (10-17 degrees Celsius).
 Spring is a bit chilly, with highs ranging between 46-56 degrees Fahrenheit (7-13 degrees Celsius).
 You may still encounter snow during these months because of the high elevation; however, you will see far fewer crowds than visiting in the summer.